krei-se/three.krei.se/README.md

 Necessity is the mother of invention.

 The base idea is the structure of a directed cyclic graph that runs with a repeat-counter to "tire" a graph any time it accesses a connected graph.
-I got the number 15 repeats from the doublefloat pi precision and times 8 to account for the amount of entities a human can keep in his short term working memory (and both are great for time modulus :D).
+I got the number 15 repeats from the doublefloat pi precision and 5-8 layers to account for the amount of entities a human can keep in his short term working memory (and both are great for time modulus :D).

 This solution allows infinite (brain and CNS neuron) or finite (motor and sensoric neurons) loops through subgraphs that point back to already visited graphs.